grncdr/node-any-db/README.md

 ### Query Events

  * `'error', err` - Emitted if the query results in an error.
- * `'row', row` - Emitted for each row in the queries result set.
+ * `'data', row` - Emitted for each row in the query result set.
  * `'end', [res]` - Emitted when the query completes.

 ## Adapter